ReductStore Extensions

 }

-The query engine detects that the when
+The query engine uses the when

-label, and only then reads the record content from the disk and passes it to the extension for processing.
+First, the engine filters the data based on the label.
+Then, it reads the record content from the disk and passes it to the extension for processing.

 The extension then processes the data and assigns the computed label @speed